ugoviti/izdock-nfs-ganesha/README.md

 **WARNING!!!
 WARNING!!!
 WARNING!!!**
-NFS-GANESHA is NOT a production ready software! (at least 2018-09-21) It suffer from many and many bugs and stability issues.
-Never use it in production environment!
+NOT a production ready software! (at least 2018-09-21) Use nfs-kernel instead
-Tested 2.3.x, 2.5.x, 2.6.x and 2.7.x relases, and all have many bugs, Segmentation Faults, lags, stuck problems, (NFS 4.0, 4.1 and 4.2), etc..
-Use nfs-kernel instead if you don't want loose your time.
 **WARNING!!!
 WARNING!!!
 WARNING!!!**

 # Description